zaiisao/Documentation/en/Interactive Broadcast/dashboard_user_guide.md

 ![](https://web-cdn.agora.io/docs-files/1543989847923)

-You can select the channel and time frame to view the usage (minutes) of your voice and video (SD, HD, and HD+) calls for all users.
+You can select a channel and time frame to view the usage (minutes) of your voice and video (SD, HD, and HD+) calls for all users.

-* **Audio Usage**: The total usage of voice calls.
-In the example, the total usage of the voice calls for this channel between 16 and 22 November 2018 is 618,958 minutes.
+* **Total Audio Usage**: The total usage of voice calls.
+In the example, between 16 and 22 November 2018, the total usage of voice calls for the channel is 618,958 minutes.
-* **SD Video Usage**: The total usage of SD video calls (resolution < 360p).
+* **Total SD Video Usage**: The total usage of SD (resolution < 360p) video calls.
 For billing purposes, the usage of SD video calls is incorporated into the usage of HD video calls.
-* **HD Video Usage**: The total usage of HD video calls (360p ≤ resolution ≤ 720p).
-In the example, the total usage of the HD video calls for this channel between 16 and 22 November 2018 is 145,964 minutes.
+* **Total HD Video Usage**: The total usage of HD (360p ≤ resolution ≤ 720p) video calls.
+In the example, between 16 and 22 November 2018, the total usage of HD video calls for the channel is 145,964 minutes.
-* **HD+ Video Usage**: The total usage of HD+ video calls (resolutions > 720p).
-In the example, the total usage of HD+ video calls for this channel on 19 November 2018 is 1,328 minutes.
+* **Total HD+ Video Usage**: The total usage of HD+ (resolution > 720p) video calls.
+In the example, on 19 November 2018, the total usage of HD+ video calls for the channel is 1,328 minutes.

 > See [Pricing and Billing](https://docs.agora.io/en/Agora%20Platform/billing_faq).